-The Tet-On 3G Systems are inducible gene expression systems for mammalian cells.
-Target cells that express the Tet-On 3G transactivator protein and contain a gene of interest (GOI) under the control of a TRE3G promoter (P{TRE3G} or P{TRE3GV}) will express high levels of your GOI, but only when cultured in the presence of doxycycline (Dox) (Figure 1).
+The Tet-One Systems are inducible gene expression systems for mammalian cells that contain all the necessary components in a single plasmid, lentiviral, or retroviral vector.
+After transfecting target cells with plasmid (Tet-One Systems), or transducing them with lentivirus (Lenti-X Tet-One Systems) or retrovirus (Retro- $X^{TM}$ Tet-One systems), the cells will express the Tet-On® 3G transactivator protein and contain a gene of interest (GOI) under the tight control of a TRE3G promoter ( $P{TRE3GS}$ ). ).
+This manual describes the lentivirus-based Lenti-X Tet-One Inducible Expression System (Cat.
+No. 634844) and Lenti -X Tet-One Inducible Expression System (Cat.
+No. 634844).
+Using these systems, your target cells will express high levels of your GOI, but only when cultured in the presence of doxycycline (Dox) (Figure 1).